FOR THE SELF-EMPLOYED

 How it works: a case study for a higher-rate taxpayer

 Alternatively, he could get his company to put it into a pension scheme for him.
+The full £40,000 could go into his pension, without paying corporation tax on the company profits or income tax on the dividend, as this is a tax-deductible expense.

 Company pension payments are not limited by salary

-So you could opt to take a reduced salary and not make any personal pension contributions if that suits your circumstances, you can still take your dividends, but your company could put up to £40,000 per year into your pension.
-Yes, £40,000!
+So you could opt to take a reduced salary and not make any personal pension contributions, if that suits your circumstances.
+You could, then, still take your dividends, but your business could put up to £60,000 per year into your company pension.
+Moreover, any unused allowances could potentially be carried forward for three years.

 Important information